This was our action alert for the week of January 20-24, 2025. See our alert for the week of January 27-31.

 Last week was the first full week of the 2025 Virginia General Assembly session.
 This is a “short” session, which generally lasts for 45 calendar days, as opposed to a “long” session, which lasts 60 calendar days.
 Bills must pass their respective committee and chamber by Crossover (February 4) to remain viable.
 Here are key initiatives led or supported by the Virginia Bicycling Federation.
 Please contact your legislators as indicated below.

-Senator Roem’s SJ260 seeks to assess the maintenance of Virginia’s active transportation infrastructure.
+Senator Roem’s SJ260 seeks to assess the maintenance of Virginia’s active transportation infrastructure (view our SJ260 talking points).
 It would direct a comprehensive study to examine VDOT policies and funding allocations for the maintenance of highways, bridges, sidewalks, bicycle paths and lanes, shared-use paths, and other surface transportation infrastructure.
-Status: Assigned to Senate Rules Committee, so we ask that you contact your Senator to strongly support this initiative if they serve on this committee.
-View our SJ260 talking points.
+Status: SJ260 was Passed By Indefinitely (PBI) by the Senate Rules Committee on Jan.
+24, so SJ260 is effectively dead for this session.

-Senator Surovell’s SB1007 would provide new, dedicated revenue to expand active mobility and safety infrastructure in Northern Virginia.
-This initiative would impose an annual $0.50 tax on each parking space in any private off-street parking facility with revenue supporting a new Bicycle, Pedestrian, and Safety Improvements Infrastructure Fund.
-Status: Assigned to Senate Transportation Committee, so we ask that you contact your Senator to strongly support this initiative if they serve on this committee.
+Senator Surovell’s SB1007 would provide new, dedicated revenue to expand active mobility and safety infrastructure in Northern Virginia, by imposing an annual $0.50 tax on each parking space in any private off-street parking facility with revenue supporting a new Bicycle, Pedestrian, and Safety Improvements Infrastructure Fund.
+Status: On Jan.
+23, the Senate Transportation Committee amended this bill to a study of potential new revenue sources and re-referred it the Senate Finance and Appropriations Committee where it may be heard as soon as Jan.
+28. Please contact your Senator to strongly support SB1007 if they serve on the latter committee.

 Several bills would expand Virginia’s existing safety camera enforcement program: